Amr-Khaled-Ahmed/python-reverse-shell-with-persistence/README.md

 ## How It Works

-1. **Socket Creation**: The script creates a socket connection to a specified IP and port (configured as `192.168.1.109` and `4444` by default).
+1. **Socket Creation**: The script creates a socket connection to a specified IP and port (configured as `any IP` and `any port` by default).
 You can modify these settings based on your testing environment.

 2. **Command Reception & Execution**: After a connection is established, the attacker can send commands.
 The script executes these commands on the victim machine and returns the output or error back to the attacker.